NFB Camp Convention Adventures

 Field Trips to Monkey Joe’s

 Just down the street from the hotel, is an indoor fun house called Monkey Joe’s.
 This air-conditioned party room has several giant inflatable structures with slides, obstacle courses, bounce houses, and ball pits.
 In addition, there are several carnival and arcade games.

 We will be taking small groups of children to Monkey Joe’s several times throughout the week.
 The cost will be $10 per child, which includes transportation on the local shuttle that runs up and down International Drive and admission to all the attractions at Monkey Joe’s.

 Children must be between the ages of 5 and 12, and priority will be given to children enrolled in NFB Camp for the week.
 Look for sign up sheets at the NFB Camp Registration Desk when you get to the convention.

 NFB Campers will enjoy their own banquet night activities beginning with their meal.
-After dinner, the children will enjoy games and win process at the camp carnival.

 Each of the three camp rooms has a supervisor who is responsible for the activities of that age group.
 These leads are chosen because of their experience and demonstrated capacity to handle groups of children and workers.
 Other workers and camp volunteers are drawn from within the organization.
 We usually have a mix of blind and sighted teens and adults who work with the children.